 Photo of a Cana wine glass looking out onto their vineyard.
 From: http://www.canavineyards.com

 Just a short drive down the road from Chrysalis, is Cana Vineyards and Winery.
 The main house features covered porches on two levels and lovely gazebo.
 Come summer the owners put up a huge circus-like tent that provides additional shade for visitors.
 Cana has a variety of red, wine and fruit wines, you’ll be sure to find something that suits your taste buds.
 Dogs (on leash) are welcome in the first floor of the tasting room, the porch, the patio, and grounds.
 Breads, cheeses, meats, and spreads, are available for sale in the tasting room.
 Picnics are also permitted.
-Dogs are welcome in the tasting room, and on the patio and grounds.
+Dogs are welcome on the patio and grounds**.

 Award Winning Wines: Gewürztraminer, Le Mariage, Apple Wine